Same-sex marriage in Northern Ireland: Same-sex marriage

-Northern Ireland Assembly proposals
+Assembly proposals

 Legislation to allow for the recognition of same-sex marriages in Northern Ireland was debated five times in the Northern Ireland Assembly between 2012 and 2015.
 On the first four of those occasions, only a minority of Assembly members voted in favour of same-sex marriage, though the last vote on the issue in November 2015 saw a majority of MLAs vote in favour of same-sex marriage.

 On 1 October 2012, the first Northern Ireland Assembly motion regarding same-sex marriage was introduced by Sinn Féin and the Greens.
-The motion was defeated 50–45.
-On 29 April 2013, a second attempt to introduce same-sex marriage was defeated by the Assembly 53–42, with the Democratic Unionist Party (DUP) and the Ulster Unionist Party (UUP) voting against and Sinn Féin, the Social Democratic and Labour Party (SDLP), the Alliance Party, and the Green Party voting in favour.

-A third attempt on 29 April 2014 was defeated 51–43, with all nationalist MLAs (Sinn Féin and SDLP), most Alliance MPs and four unionists (two from NI21 and two from the UUP) voting in favour.
+The motion was defeated 45–50.
+On 29 April 2013, a second attempt to introduce same-sex marriage was defeated by the Assembly 42–53, with the Democratic Unionist Party (DUP) and the Ulster Unionist Party (UUP) voting against and Sinn Féin, the Social Democratic and Labour Party (SDLP), the Alliance Party, and the Green Party voting in favour.
+A third attempt on 29 April 2014 was defeated 43–51, with all nationalist MLAs (Sinn Féin and SDLP), most Alliance MPs and four unionists (two from NI21 and two from the UUP) voting in favour.
 The remaining unionists (DUP, UUP, UKIP and Traditional Unionist Voice) and two Alliance MLAs voted against.
-A fourth attempt on 27 April 2015 also failed, 49–47.
+A fourth attempt on 27 April 2015 also failed, 47–49.
 Again, Sinn Féin, SDLP and five Alliance members voted in favour, while the DUP and all but four of the UUP members (who were granted a conscience vote) voted against.

 On 2 November 2015, the Northern Ireland Assembly voted for a fifth time on the question of legalising same-sex marriage.
 Of the 105 legislators who voted, 53 were in favour and 52 against, the first time a majority of the Assembly had ever voted in favour of same-sex marriage.
 However, the DUP again tabled a petition of concern signed by 32 members, preventing the motion from having any legal effect.
 Sinn Féin said that legislation regarding same-sex marriage would be a priority for the party in the Assembly elected in May 2016.
 On 23 June 2016, Finance Minister Máirtín Ó Muilleoir announced he had requested that officials in the Executive begin drafting legislation to allow same-sex marriage, stating that MLAs would much rather vote on the issue than "be forced to legislate [following] an adverse judgment" in the courts.
 In October 2016, First Minister Arlene Foster reaffirmed the DUP's opposition to same-sex marriage, saying the party would continue to issue a petition of concern blocking same-sex marriage in the Assembly over the next five years.
 The DUP won fewer than 30 seats at the March 2017 elections, losing the ability to singlehandedly block a bill using a petition of concern.
 The Assembly failed to reconvene for nearly three years following the election, with same-sex marriage and other issues being sources of disagreement between the major parties.